dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 :ref:`Organization administrators <admin_def_organization_administrator>` can
-invite people to the Leap service in any :ref:`role <admin_def_role>` as well as administer many aspects of the projects contained in their organization, including specifying a project's allowed email addresses and performing all tasks that a project administrator can.
+invite people to the Leap service in any :ref:`role <admin_def_role>` as well as administer many aspects of the projects contained in their organization, including performing all tasks that a project administrator can.

 Viewing Summary Information for Projects
 ----------------------------------------